vercel/vercel/errors/now-next-no-serverless-pages-built.md

 #### Possible Ways to Fix It

+:bulb: Remove  `now.json` file (or rename the file to save it as backup) and run your build.

+If removing `now.json` doesn't work, proceed to try the steps below.

 In order to create the smallest possible lambdas Next.js has to be configured to build for the `serverless` target.

 1. Serverless Next.js requires Next.js 8 or later, to upgrade you can install the `latest` version: